josh-williams-401-advanced-javascript/api-server/README.md

 ### 8/20/2020

 The code is now more modularized and better equipped to handle errors.
 It responds to the same routes.
 It now includes a count of items in the database when you get all.
 I also realized that my PUT request was actually a PATCH mongoose request, so I turned the PUT into a PATCH, and added a PATCH.
 Now PUT and PATCH are both viable.
+I also added the ability to filter by any attribute with GET requests.

+Make a new product with `name`, `display_name`, `category`, and `description` Make a new category with `name`, `display_name`, and `description`

 ### 8/19/2020
 Requests now should be made on `/api/v1/products` and `/api/v1/categories`